 State testing programs use either commissioned or authentic texts, or a combination thereof, as passages for questions.
 Commissioned texts are authored by test developers or writers and are developed specifically for use in standardized tests.
 In contrast, authentic texts are published works that are typically encountered by students in daily life, such as in magazines, books, or newspapers.
-The 2019 Grades 3-8 English Language Arts Tests will use only authentic texts.
+The Grades 3-8 English Languages Arts Tests will use only authentic texts which have been reviewed and approved by NYS educators.